mennosmit-dev/Econometric_Modelling/README.md

 # Econometric Coding
-This class includes a small subset of my codings from Econemtric projects.
+This class includes a small subset of my codings from Econometric projects.